ibm-cloud-docs/EventStreams/using_rest_producer.md

 {: codeblock}

 ## Migrating from existing endpoint to the v2 end point of the REST producer API
-Several improvements have been made to the v2 endpoint for better usage and also to align with the API standards.
-In order to leverage this, changes should be made to the existing applications.
+Several improvements have been made to the v2 endpoint for better usage and to align with the API standards.
+To make the most of these improvements, you should make changes to the existing applications.

 Below are the considerations to help you plan the migration: <br>
 1. Accessing the REST producer API: <br>
-    The v2 endpoint can be accessed in the same way as the existing URL, i.e by obtaining the value of `kafka_http_url` property for the service instance.
-The path to be used is `/v2/topics/<topic_name>/records`.
+    The v2 endpoint can be accessed in the same way as the existing URL, that is by obtaining the value of `kafka_http_url` property for the service instance.
+The path to use is `/v2/topics/<topic_name>/records`.

        Example URL: https://service-instance-adsf1234asdf1234asdf1234-0000.us-south.containers.appdomain.cloud/v2/topics/topic_name/records
 3. Authentication: <br>
     The supported authentication mechanism is a bearer token.
-In order to enhance security, basic auth using API Keys is no longer accepted.
+To enhance security, basic auth using API keys is no longer accepted.

        Example Header:  –H "Authorization: Bearer $token"
 3. Headers: <br>